Besselpark

 Can I buy tickets online?

-There are typically no admission fees for Besselpark, so tickets are not required.
+There are no entry fees for Besselpark, so tickets are not necessary.

 Are there restrooms and cafes?

-Check the official website for current information regarding available facilities such as restrooms and nearby cafés.
+Check the official website for information regarding facilities, as specific details on restrooms and cafes are not provided.

 What should I wear?